 Rule G has been around for nearly as long as there have been railroads.
 The use of alcohol or drugs has long been recognized as detrimental to the safe and efficient operation of a railroad.

-The safety of volunteers and the general public is severely threatened by the presence of a railroader who is under the influence of alcohol or some other substance.
+The safety of employees and the general public is severely threatened by the presence of a railroader who is under the influence of alcohol or some other substance.
 Therefore, the Board of Directors has adopted the following policy:

-- The use of intoxicants or illegal drugs by any member of the Society while that member is engaged in Society activities will not be tolerated.
-This applies when officially on duty and when off duty but still engaged in Society activities.
-The use of illegal drugs is prohibited at all times, even when off duty. - •When off duty, conspicuous consumption of alcohol that may be observed by the general public can be very damaging to the Society's reputation and will not be tolerated.
+The use of intoxicants or narcotics by any member of the Society while that member is engaged in Society activities will not be tolerated.
+This applies when both officially on duty and when off duty but still engaged in Society activities.

+When off duty, conspicuous consumption of alcohol or narcotics that may be observed by the general public can be very damaging to the Society's reputation and will not be tolerated.

-Violation of this policy will be referred to the Disciplinary Committee.
-The committee can take action up to revocation of a member's participation privileges.
+Violation of this policy shall result in the revocation of the member's participation privileges for Society activities and dismissal from the 765 operating crew.
 We value the efforts which all of our volunteers contribute and want all to be able to participate.
 However, this rule is firm and must be complied with for the general safety of all.